HrSTILL/Restaurant-Liora/README.md

 ## Installation Instructions
 - Install Visual Studio with ASP.NET and SQL Server extensions.
 - Clone the repository.
-- Configure the database connection string in `appsettings.json`.
 - Build and run the project.

 ## License